JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 This section describes the behavior for MUD receivers regarding the Thing-initiated submission flow:

 - MUD receivers MUST provide a submission resource under the `/.well-known/mud-submission` well-known URI.

+- MUD receivers SHOULD include their submission resource in any CoRE Link Format descriptions of their resources (both in `/.well-known/core` and in CoRE RD registrations, if applicable).

 - MUD receivers MAY indicate failure of MUD-URL submission using a CoAP Error Code.
   If the submitted MUD URL is encoded in a CBOR Web Token including proof-of-possession claims, MUD receivers MUST return the appropriate error code to initiate the proof of possession flow as described in {{general_pop}}.